MrR0807/Java_Notes/resilience4j.md

 18:57:40.903 [main] DEBUG io.github.resilience4j.circuitbreaker.internal.CircuitBreakerStateMachine - Event NOT_PERMITTED published: 2021-04-06T18:57:40.903214100+03:00: CircuitBreaker 'test' recorded a call which was not permitted.
 ```

-Once the ``CircuitBraker`` moved to open state, it does not permit additional calls and throws ``CallNotPermittedException`` which can be caught and handled accordingly (most likely, switching to default method:
+Once the ``CircuitBraker`` moved to open state, it does not permit additional calls and throws ``CallNotPermittedException`` which can be caught and handled accordingly (most likely, switching to default method):
 ```
 ...
     private static void circuitBreakerThrowsException(CircuitBreaker circuitBreaker) {